Arrive Johannesburg, South Africa

 Okavango Delta | Sanctuary Chief’s Camp

-Depart Windhoek for Maun, and continue to the newly renovated Sanctuary Chief’s Camp in the Okavango Delta.
+Set off for Maun via Johannesburg, continuing on to Sanctuary Chief’s Camp in the Okavango Delta.
 The camp is situated in the Mombo Concession of the Moremi Game Reserve, the “predator capital of the world” and one of the best places in Botswana to see the “Big Five” — the lion, leopard, rhino, elephant and Cape buffalo.
 This is primarily because the lush delta draws a fantastic concentration of wildlife.
 White and black rhinos are also found here, the latter of which is among Africa’s fastest-disappearing species.
 Settle into your luxurious camp, with 12 secluded and spacious bush pavilions set along natural pathways frequented by the local wildlife, and enjoy your first game drive this afternoon.

 Okavango Delta | Predator Capital of the World